Non-vanishing of central $L$-values of the Gross family of elliptic curve: Infinite descent over the field and a main conjecture for

-In this section, we will use an infinite descent method due to Coates \cite{Coa} and a main conjecture of Iwasawa theory in order to show that $L(\ov{\phi},1)\neq0$, and to give the precise $\fP$-adic valuation for the algebraic part of the $L$-value $L(\ov{\phi},1)$.
-This precise $\fP$-adic valuation will play a key role as the base case of an induction argument in Section \ref{S6}.
+and to give the precise $\fP$-adic valuation for the algebraic part of the $L$-value $L(\ov{\phi},1)$.
+This precise $\fP$-adic valuation will play a key role as the base case of an induction argument in Section~\ref{S6}.

 We recall that $F_\infty = K(B_{\fP^\infty})$.
-A large part of this section, namely the construction of the $\fP$-adic $L$-function for $B$ over $F_\infty/K$ and the proof of the main conjecture for $B$ for the tower $F_\infty/F$, has been established in \cite{CL}.
-We will just briefly recall these results and use the results from Sections \ref{S3} and \ref{S4} in order to obtain the desired $\fP$-adic valuation for the algebraic $L$-value of $\phi$.
+A large part of this section, namely the construction of the $\fP$-adic $L$-function for~$B$ over~$F_\infty/K$ and the proof of the main conjecture for~$B$ for the tower $F_\infty/F$, has been established in \cite{CL}.
+We will just briefly recall these results and use the results from Sections \ref{S3} and \ref{S4} in order to obtain the desired $\fP$-adic valuation for the algebraic $L$-value of~$\phi$.

-We define $M(F_\infty)$ to be the maximal abelian $2$-extension of $F_\infty $ which is unramified outside the primes lying above $\fp$, and we put
+We define $M(F_\infty)$ to be the maximal abelian $2$-extension of~$F_\infty $ which is unramified outside the primes lying above~$\fp$, and we put